CmlMagneville/mFD/cran-comments.md

 ## Resubmit comments

-* Add new warning message in funct.dist() function
-* Review old vignettes:
-  * general workflow vignette and continuous traits, information added
-* Fix bugs in some functions:
+* Fix bug in some function:
-  * correct fdiv.computation(), colinearity pb when computing FRic before
-  * correct sp.to.fe(), wrong attribution when fuzzy traits
+  * correct funct.dist() function when only quantitative traits
+* Remove FSGE and FUGE outputs from the fuse() function
 * For a complete overview of the new version, please see `NEWS.md`

 ## Test environments

 * Local
-  * Windows 11, R 4.2.0
+  * Windows 11, R 4.3.1
 * Github Actions
   * macOS 11.6.5, R-release (R 4.2.2)
   * Windows Server 2022, R-release (R 4.2.2)